 Yes.
 We offer our services to our clients on a “No Win – No Fee” basis.

-At vbr Lawyers, our No Win – No fee policy is this:-
+At vbr Lawyers, our No Win – No fee policy for

 (a) You will only ever pay legal fees for the work we do at the end of your claim and if and only if you win;